FRex/zipsavings/README.md

 # zipsavings
-`zipsavings` is a simple Python script that uses `subprocess.Popen` to invoke `7z l` on each given archive and print stats about it.
+`zipsavings` is a simple Python script/module that uses `subprocess.Popen` to invoke `7z l` on each given archive and print stats about it.

 I wrote it for personal use which shows (no documentation, ad-hoc code, etc.) but